r4v3n-k/r4v3n-k.github.io/_pages/resume.md

 - Designed, coded key algorithms to generate reusable, extensible ML pipelines with each component standardized.
 - Constructed CI/CD for the API server through Github Actions with dividing into the development and production.
 - Documented guidelines for the API server and tutorials for creating pipelines with SphinX.
-- Enhanced the Autonomous Driving Team's ML systems from manually local training to scalable ML pipelines supporting distributed training, so contributed to the decrement 93% of the model training time using 16 GPUs.
+- Enhanced the Autonomous Driving Team's ML systems from manual and local training to scalable ML pipelines supporting distributed training based on 16 GPUs.
 - Implemented a batch application querying vehicle driving data in Hive using Apache Spark, and reduced the data processing time from 6 days to 24 seconds for 500GB.
 - Built Apache Airflow running on 2 types of clusters (CPU-only, GPU-supported) to maximize Kubernetes resource use with it scheduling data pipelines in parallel.
 - Configured remote logging system of Apache Airflow with Elastic-search and Kibana.
-- Collaborating with 3 AI Research teams to enable data pipelines to cost at most 4200 CPU cores a day.
+- Collaborating with 3 AI research teams to enable data pipelines to cost at most 4200 CPU cores a day.

 <div class="resume-item-title">
     <h4><b>Software Engineer, Robot Service, Platform Engineering</b></h4>